CITY COUNCIL AGENDA MEMO|

 FINANCIAL SUMMARY/STRATEGIC GOALS

-Approval of this item will support the City's Strategic Plan Critical Success Factor of being an Excellent, Innovative, and Accountable City Government.
+Approval of this item will support the City's Strategic Plan Critical Success Factor Safe, Vibrant Neighborhoods.